stormasm/nunotes/engine-q/engine-q-nu-protocol.md

 ### Nushell data structures

-This document just covers nu-protocol
+This document just covers the core data structures of nu-protocol

 ##### crate: nu-protocol